 However, one of the most unequivocal documents is a medical report dating from 1964, in which a doctor hired by Philip Carey Manufacturing clearly presents the health hazards of asbestos.
 The report states that "there is an irrefutable association between asbestos and cancer", as well as that this correlation "has been established for cancer of the lung and for mesothelioma".
 Moreover, it also provides information regarding environmental and secondary exposure: "There is substantial evidence that cancer and mesothelioma have developed in environmentally exposed groups, i.e., due to air pollution for groups living near asbestos plants and mines.
 Evidence has been established for cancer developing among members of the household.
 Mesotheliomas have developed among wives, laundering the work clothes of asbestos workers."

-By the 1960s, asbestos manufacturers were no longer able to keep their conspiracy under wraps, as more and more reputable studies pointing to the obvious causal relation between exposure to asbestos and severe pulmonary conditions such as asbestosis, lung cancer, and mesothelioma ensued.
-Perhaps the most conclusive results in this respect were revealed by Dr. Irving Selikoff's research conducted between 1962 and 1963.
-With the help of his fellow scientists, Dr. Selikoff irrevocably demonstrated the connection between asbestos and lung disease and continued to be a relentless advocate for worker safety.
+By the 1960s, newer developments in the field of both law and medicine exposed the dubious dealings of the asbestos industry and brought an end to the cover-up that would have otherwise continued indefinitely.
+Asbestos manufacturers were no longer able to keep their conspiracy under wraps, as more and more reputable studies started pointing to the obvious causal relationship between exposure to asbestos and severe pulmonary conditions such as asbestosis, lung cancer, and mesothelioma.
+Perhaps, the most conclusive results in this respect were revealed by Dr. Irving Selikoff's research conducted between 1962 and 1963.
+With the help of his fellow scientists, Dr. Selikoff irrevocably demonstrated the connection between asbestos and lung disease and continued to be a relentless advocate for worker's safety.

-A series of strict regulations have been enforced throughout the 1970s after the Environmental Protection Agency deemed asbestos a human carcinogen, and the employment of these hazardous minerals dramatically decreased soon after.
-Nevertheless, had it not been for the tremendous greed the executives of asbestos companies displayed until the very end in their pursuit of financial prosperity, the lives of thousands of asbestos victims could have easily been spared by implementing the appropriate protective measures in the workplace or, better yet, by ceasing asbestos use entirely.
+A series of strict regulations were enforced throughout the 1970s after the Environmental Protection Agency deemed asbestos as a human carcinogen, and the employment of these hazardous minerals dramatically decreased soon after.
+Nevertheless, had it not been for the tremendous greed the executives of asbestos companies displayed until the very end in their pursuit of financial prosperity, the lives of thousands of workers could have easily been spared by implementing the appropriate protective measures in the workplace or, better yet, by ceasing asbestos use entirely.